ZupIT/beagle-docs/content/en/Get Started/Using Beagle/WEB/Angular.md

 ### Testing the application

-Before we test if our configuration worked, you have to run one of the commands below to initialize the application.
+Before we test if the configuration worked, you have to run one of the commands below to initialize the application.

 {{% alert color="danger" %}}
 When you run the application, you **can't use** **use the `ng serve`** command because it will initialize the application without Beagle.
 To make the Beagle's initialization, it's necessary to run one of the commands indicated for those who use npm or yarn.